ucbrise/actnn/README.md

 2. Accuracy degradation / diverged training with ActNN.
 ActNN applies lossy compression to the activations.
 In some challenging cases, our default compression strategy might be too aggressive.
-In this case, you may try more conservative compression strategies (which consume more memory) in the following order:
+In this case, you may try more conservative compression strategies (which consume more memory):
     - 4-bit per-group quantization
    ```python
    actnn.set_optimization_level("L2")